Skip navigation

 • Personal or family history of bladder cancer -- Having someone in the family with bladder cancer increases your risk of developing it.

-• Chemical exposure at work -- Bladder cancer can be caused by coming into contact with cancer-causing chemicals at work.
+• Chemical exposure -- Bladder cancer can be caused by coming into contact with cancer-causing chemicals (often at work).
 These chemicals are called carcinogens.
 Dye workers, rubber workers, aluminum workers, leather workers, truck drivers, and pesticide applicators are at the highest risk.

 • Chemotherapy -- The chemotherapy drug cyclophosphamide may increase the risk for bladder cancer.